Bankole26/Projects/rest-service/Readme.md

 How to run from terminal:
 >Cd into project folder
-type ./mvnw spring-boot:run, this spins up the server that the project is running on.
+type `./mvnw spring-boot:run`, this spins up the server that the project is running on.
-How to test in Postman: After the project is up and running Go to your post man app open a untitled request tab and choose which HTTP verb you would to try, paste the url of the server youre running / the endpoint youre testing?field your populating = value (note:The field youre populating has to be one of the arguments from youre original Java class methods)
+How to test in Postman:
+After the project is up and running Go to your post man app open a untitled request tab and choose which HTTP verb you would to try and paste the url of the server youre running / the endpoint youre testing?field your populating = value (note:The field youre populating has to be one of the arguments from youre original Java class methods)
 ```
 GET  -   localhost:8080/allCustomers  - List<BankCustomers> (A list of Bank Customers)